 Broke and not sure what else to do next, Livvy accepts – and realises that the most unexpected twists and turns in life can be the best things to happen to you.

 Each morning, the Professor and the Housekeeper are introduced to one another.
-Although the Professor’s mind is alive with mathematical equations, his short-term memory is a mere eighty minutes after a car accident threatened his life and ended his academic career some years ago.
+Although the Professor’s mind is alive with mathematical equations, his short-term memory is a mere eighty minutes after an accident changed his life and ended his academic career some years ago.

 With the clever maths riddles he devises – based on the Housekeeper’s birthday, her shoe size, or other little details – the two are brought together in a beautifully geeky classic love story that forms a bond deeper than memory.

 If you love Studio Ghibli-inspired books, I’d recommend grabbing a copy of A Psalm for the Wild-Built.
-In its unique world, it’s been centuries since the robots of Panga gained self-awareness, laid down their tools, wandered together into the wilderness, and faded into myth and urban legend.
+In its hopeful sci-fi world, it’s been centuries since the robots of Panga gained self-awareness, laid down their tools, wandered together into the wilderness, and faded into myth and urban legend.